Astros vs. Mets Player Props Betting Odds

 Tucker Stats

-- Tucker has put up 72 hits with 15 doubles, nine home runs and 32 walks.
+- Tucker has recorded 72 hits with 15 doubles, nine home runs and 32 walks.
 He has driven in 41 runs with 13 stolen bases.

 Tucker Recent Games